avra-m3/avra-me.nextjs.github.io/content/experience/cards/2021-09-27-full-stack-software-engineer.md

   - leadership
   - communication
   - software
   - developer
+tags:
+  - software development
+  - communication
+  - leadership
+  - solution design
 short: >-
     ##### *Last Yard* Full-Stack Software Engineer

     Last Yard builds software solutions for the largest retailers in Australia and around the world.
+My role at last yard primarily involved the development of a new pdf rendering engine and an accompanying user-facing design tool.
 featured: true
 ---
 Last Yard builds software solutions for the largest retailers in Australia and around the world.